czhu12/czhu12.github.io/_posts/2020-1-10-Democratic-Debates-1.md

 ![image]({{ site.baseurl }}/images/klobuchar-word-cloud.png)

-Heres Joe Biden's in the shape of a kangaroo.
+Here's Joe Biden's in the shape of a kangaroo.

 ![image]({{ site.baseurl }}/images/biden-word-cloud.png)

 These animals are having a hard time in Australia right now.
 If you enjoyed this post, please consider paying it forward to an organization helping with the crisis.
+Here are a couple to get you started:
 * **[WIRES](https://www.wires.org.au/blog/emergency-donations-to-help-wildlife)** _The Wildlife Information, Rescue and Education Service is accepting donations to fund the rescue and care of animals affected by the fires.
 In December, WIRES received more than 20,000 calls and volunteers attended more than 3,300 rescues._
 * **[Australian Red Cross](https://www.redcross.org.au/campaigns/disaster-relief-and-recovery-donate)** _The Australian Red Cross has assisted more than 18,600 people affected by the fires.
 They are accepting donations for bushfire relief efforts._
 * **[Koala Hospital Port Macquarie](https://www.koalahospital.org.au/shop/donation)** _This koala hospital in New South Wales is accepting donations to fund the rescue, treatment and release of koalas._